The difference between try and DO

 I do this by showing you what to do, how to do it, and - most importantly - how to actually make it stick.

-Kelly Bryant is a Yoga Alliance Experienced Registered Yoga Teacher (ERYT-200) and Registered Prenatal Yoga Teacher (RPYT), Pilates & Barre Instructor, and a realist.
+Kelly Bryant is a Yoga Alliance Experienced Registered Yoga Teacher (ERYT-200) and Registered Prenatal Yoga Teacher (RPYT), Certified Personal Trainer (NASM-CPT), and a realist.
 She completed an alignment-focused vinyasa yoga training at Yogamaya New York in 2015, became a Barre instructor in 2017, and began teaching Pilates in 2019.
 She is passionate about helping women through every stage of life from prenatal to postmenopausal.
-Prior to quitting her job to travel the world in 2016, she worked at health & fitness startup, Noom, where she led content and community marketing efforts and soaked up everything she could learn about psychology and behavior chang
+Prior to quitting her job to travel the world in 2016, she worked at health & fitness startup, Noom, where she led content and community marketing efforts and soaked up everything she could learn about psychology and behavior change.

 Why I Love Helping Prenatal and Postnatal Women

 Before becoming pregnant with my daughter I figured “yeah, I know how to modify exercise for pregnancy.”
 After getting pregnant, I realized … I had no clue.